The Bates Community Response Team (BCRT)

 - Note: This page is checked regularly, but there may be some delay in response.

-The Special Assistant to the President for Diversity and Inclusion also receives email notification of all reported bias incidents and hate crimes through the Anonymous Reporting Form.
+The Associate Vice President and Chief Diversity Officer also receives email notification of all reported bias incidents and hate crimes through the Anonymous Reporting Form.

 The Purpose of the Bates Community Response Team